-- As part of structure planning for priority growth areas, identify and manage the potential for health effects associated with reverse sensitivity between industrial and agricultural operations and sensitive receiving activities such as residential areas or schools. m - Continue to provide a diverse range of housing across the sub-region, in proximity to and suitable for workers in the primary industries and town-based businesses and industries.
-This includes:
+- In Whakatāne, land use and infrastructure planning will acknowledge and reinforce Whakatāne township's position as the principal sub-regional commercial and services hub, as well as the central residential and commercial core of the sub-region. - As part of structure planning for priority growth areas, identify and manage the potential for health effects associated with reverse sensitivity between industrial and agricultural operations and sensitive receiving activities such as residential areas or schools. - Continue to provide a diverse range of housing across the sub-region, in proximity to and suitable for workers in the primary industries and town-based businesses and industries.
+This includes: - Whakatāne district's Local Growth Strategy will work at a local place-based scale and lead to structure plans, district plan changes, and infrastructure investment strategies to unlock the priority growth areas of the Central Corridor.
+This will focus on Awakeri initially, followed by Matatā, and Whenua Māori West of Coastlands (pending iwi and hapu confirmation).
+It will involve ongoing dialogue with the community. - In Opōtiki district, planning for and investment into the Hukutaia development area will continue to reinforce this area as a primary residential growth area, and an enabling planning framework will support iwi economic and housing aspirations throughout the eastern corridor. - In Kawerau, the success of the Putauaki Industrial Area will continue with ongoing expansion, as the pre-eminent industrial growth area for the sub-region.
+Kawerau District Council will also complete changes to the district plan to enable infill and papakainga housing supply opportunities. - 1 Changes to infrastructure provision in smaller settlements will largely be considered through renewals programmes in the context of local aspirations, especially where these are well-known through local masterplans, such as those underway for Murupara and Minginui.

-- corridor.
-This will focus on Awakeri initially, followed by Matatā, and Whenua Māori West of Coastlands (pending district plan changes, and infrastructure investment strategies to unlock the priority growth areas of the central Whakatane District's Local Growth Strategy will work at a local place-based scale and lead to structure plans, wi and Hapu confirmation).
-It will involve ongoing dialogue with the community. - In Ōpōtiki District, planning for and investment into the Hukutaia development area will continue to reinforce this area as a primary residential growth area, and an enabling planning framework will support Iwi economic and housing aspirations throughout the eastern corridor. - In Kawerau, the success of the Putauaki Industrial Area will continue with ongoing expansion, as the pre-eminent industrial growth area for the sub-region.
-KDC will also complete changes to the district plan to enable infill and pāpakainga housing supply opportunities. - Changes to infrastructure provision in smaller settlements will largely be considered through renewals programmes in the context of local aspirations.
-Especially where these are well-known through local masterplans, such as those underway for Murupara and Minginui. ഗ - 6.
 Great places for people to live for generations